This week's VOLT | Geneva Motor Show Electric cars special

 Peugeot have announced the their new 208 model, will be offered as an E.V for the first time as the E-208.
 Set to rival the Renault Zoe, Peugeot claim the car will have 211 miles of range (WLTP), from it’s 50 kWh Battery, producing 136 bhp and 260 Nm of torque The E-208 is also set to be able to accept 100 kW DC charging.

-Ok, we’ve gone on a bit about the car formerly known as the Urban EV, but that’s for good reason.
+Okay, we’ve gone on a bit about the car formerly known as the Urban EV, but that’s for good reason.
 Apart from it being one of the coolest concept vehicles in recent years (and it’s not only us that thinks this) it’s actually 95% production ready.
 This is a car that is due to go on sale in 2019.
-The range is not exactly huge at what Honda calls “more than 200 km” which works out to about 124 miles, but it’s very clear where this vehicle sits.
-The BMW i3.
+The range is not exactly huge at what Honda calls “more than 200 km” which works out to about 124 miles, but it’s very clear where this vehicle sits and that is in the affordable small EV sector alongside Volt-Age favourite the BMW i3.